ankurcha/RepData_PeerAssessment2/PA2_template.md

 ```

 ## Results
-- The analysis document must have at least one figure containing a plot.
-- Your analyis must have no more than three figures.
-Figures may have multiple plots in them (i.e. panel plots), but there cannot be more than three figures total

 ### Question 1: Across the United States, which types of events are most harmful with respect to population health